 At the conclusion of the hearing, the parent’s lawyer should request and obtain a copy of the written order or judgment to ensure it reflects the court’s verbal order.
-If the order or judgment is incorrect, i.e., it does not reflect the court’s verbal rulings, the lawyer should take whatever steps are necessary to correct it to the extent that the corrections are beneficial to the client.
-The parent’s lawyer should provide the client with a copy of the order or judgment and should review the order or judgment with the client to ensure the client understands it and the client’s obligations under the order.
-If the client is unhappy with the order, the parent’s lawyer should counsel the client about any options to appeal or request a rehearing on the order, but should explain that the order is in effect unless a stay or other relief is secured.
+If the order or judgment is incorrect, i.e., it does not reflect the court’s verbal rulings, the parent’s lawyer should take whatever steps are necessary to correct it to the extent that the corrections are beneficial to the parent client.
+The parent’s lawyer should provide the parent client with a copy of the order or judgment and should review the order or judgment with the parent client to ensure that he or she understands it and his or her obligations under the order.
+If the parent client is unhappy with the order, the parent’s lawyer should counsel him or her about any options to appeal or request a rehearing on the order, but should explain that the order is in effect unless a stay or other relief is secured.

 Commentary:

-The parent may be angry about being involved in the child welfare system and a court order that is not in the parent’s favor could add stress and frustration.
-It is essential that the parent’s attorney take time, either immediately after the hearing or at a meeting soon after the court date, to discuss the hearing and the outcome with the client.
-The parent’s lawyer should counsel the client about all options, including appeal (see Standard 10).
+The parent client may be angry about being involved in the child welfare system and a court order that is not in the parent client’s favor could add stress and frustration.
+It is essential that the parent’s lawyer take time, either immediately after the hearing or at a meeting soon after the court date, to discuss the hearing and the outcome with the parent client.
+The parent’s lawyer should counsel the parent client about all options, including appeal (see Standard 10).

-The parent’s lawyer should take reasonable steps to ensure the client complies with court orders and to determine whether the case needs to be brought back to court.
+The parent’s lawyer should take reasonable steps to ensure the parent client complies with court orders and to determine whether the case needs to be brought back to court.

 Action:

-If the client is attempting to comply with the order but other parties, such as DHS, are not meeting their responsibilities, the parent’s lawyer should approach the other party and seek assistance on behalf of the client.
-If necessary, the parent’s lawyer should request a hearing to review the order and the other party’s noncompliance or take other steps to ensure that appropriate social services are available to the client.
+If the parent client is attempting to comply with the order but other parties, such as the Department of Human Services (DHS), are not meeting their responsibilities, the parent’s lawyer should approach the other party and seek assistance on behalf of the parent client.
+If necessary, the parent’s lawyer should request a hearing to review the order and the other party’s noncompliance or take other steps to ensure that appropriate social services are available to the parent client.

 Commentary:

-The parent’s lawyer should play an active role in assisting the client in complying with court orders and obtaining visitation and any other social services.
-The attorney should speak with the client regularly about progress and any difficulties the client is encountering while trying to comply with the court order or service plan.
-When DHS neglects or refuses to offer appropriate services, especially those ordered by the court, the lawyer should file motions to compel or motions for contempt.
+The parent’s lawyer should play an active role in assisting the parent client in complying with court orders and obtaining visitation and any other social services.
+The parent’s lawyer should speak with the parent client regularly about progress and any difficulties the parent client is encountering while trying to comply with the court order or service plan.
+When DHS neglects or refuses to offer appropriate services, especially those ordered by the court, the parent’s lawyer should file motions to compel or motions for contempt.
 When DHS does not offer appropriate services, the parent’s lawyer should consider making referrals to independent social service providers.

 STANDARD 9 - MODIFYING OR VACATING AN ORDER